Technology-Notes/vmware-clarity-wiki/Change-Proposal-Template.md

 * Can you describe the basic code flow of the changes?
 * Does this introduce asynchronous behaviors?
 * What changes happen to existing code vs new code?

-# API Changes

-_Describe the API changes that are required for this change.
-Note clearly if anything *might* be a breaking change.
-API changes are things like adding or changing input/outputs, components, directives, services, or anything that is exported publicly.
-Any changes should also be demonstrated with code snippets that show the intended API._

 # Examples